In the Loop

-In the Loop is a 2009 British satirical black comedy film directed by Armando Iannucci.
-It is a spin-off from Iannucci's television series The Thick of It (2005–12), and satirises British-American politics, in particular the invasion of Iraq.
+In the Loop is a 2009 British satirical dark comedy film directed by Armando Iannucci.
+It is a spin-off from Iannucci's television series The Thick of It (2005–12), and satirises British–American politics, in particular the invasion of Iraq.
 The film was nominated for the Academy Award and BAFTA Award for Best Adapted Screenplay.

 Plot

 At a time when the United Kingdom and the United States are contemplating military intervention in the Middle East, the UK Minister for International Development, Simon Foster, offhandedly states during an interview on BBC Radio 4's Today programme that war in the region is "unforeseeable".
 The Prime Minister's Director of Communications, Malcolm Tucker, castigates Simon and warns him to toe the line.
 Toby Wright, Simon's new special adviser, is dating Suzy, who works in the Foreign Office, and he takes the credit when she gets Simon an invite to that day's Foreign Office–State Department meeting.

 The US Assistant Secretary of State for Diplomacy, Karen Clark, opposes military intervention, and, at the meeting, she flags a report—titled "Post-War Planning: Parameters, Implications, and Possibilities" (PWPPIP)—by her aide Liza Weld about the pros and cons of intervention, which features many more cons than pros and contains caveats for most of the pros.
 Ambushed by reporters afterward, Simon rambles that the government must be prepared to "climb the mountain of conflict", and is again chastised by Malcolm, though the Prime Minister decides to send Simon to the US to gather information about problems that might arise for the UK in the event of a war.

 Back in Washington, DC, hawkish US Assistant Secretary of State for Policy Linton Barwick is concerned that his secret war committee was mentioned during the Foreign Office meeting; Karen and Liza deduce that it is named the Future Planning Committee.
 Karen teams up with Lieutenant General George Miller, who opposes the war because he believes the US has insufficient military personnel available, and invites Simon to the upcoming meeting of the Future Planning Committee to "internationalize the dissent".
 Toby thoughtlessly leaks the true nature of the committee to a friend at CNN, and then meets up with Liza, whom he knows from university, at a bar, and they end up sleeping together.

 Owing to Toby's leak, the Future Planning Committee meeting is swamped by reporters.
 Both Karen and Linton turn to Simon to back their respective causes, but he struggles to say anything meaningful in support of either.
 Malcolm arrives and confronts Linton about sending him to a diversionary briefing at the White House, and Linton asks him to supply the US with British intelligence that will support military intervention.